mcp-server

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, clear sentence that is front-loaded with the verb and object.
-No redundant information.
+The description is a single, clear sentence that is front-loaded and contains no unnecessary words.
+Every part serves to convey the tool's purpose.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.